apache/druid-website-src/docs/26.0.0/tutorials/tutorial-msq-extern.md

 ---
 id: tutorial-msq-extern
-title: Load files with SQL-based ingestion
+title: "Tutorial: Load files with SQL-based ingestion"
-sidebar_label: Load files using SQL
+sidebar_label: "Load files using SQL 🆕"
 description: How to generate a query that references externally hosted data
 ---